academe/sugarrestapi/README.md

 method could handle that so you only need to know the module name and not the name of the entity class you get back.
 * Add PSR3 compatible logging.
+* Some cacheing would be good.
+Cacheing of the CRM version and capabilities, inluding the fields and structure of the modules and relationships.